BeaObiero/phase-0-the-dom-editing-lab/README.md

 Refresh the browser page to see the changes.

-Open the Google Developer Tools by clicking on the "View" menu and selecting Developer -> Developer Tools.
+Open the Google Developer Tools by clicking on the "View" menu and selecting iDeveloper -> Developer Tools.
 The Elements tab should be selected but, if it isn't, click on it.
 Here we have the DOM representation of the HTML source loaded by the browser.
 You should see the `head` and `body` elements nested inside the `html` element.
 If the `body` element is collapsed, use the